6yozo/6yozo.github.io/docs/git/configure.md

   filename casing, making the repository more cross-platform friendly.
   On case-insensitive systems like Windows, Git might otherwise ignore case changes (e.g., File.txt vs. file.txt), which can cause inconsistencies.

+- Pull Behavior: The `pull.rebase` setting changes the default behavior of git pull to rebase the current branch on top of the upstream branch after fetching.
+This avoids merge commits and keeps the history linear, making it easier to understand and navigate.

 Set up aliases
 ---